techidaily/site-review-topics/source/_posts/in-2024-how-to-fix-life360-shows-wrong-location-on-honor-v-purse-drfone-by-drfone-virtual-android.md

 >  If you click on a link and make a purchase, I may receive a commission at no extra cost to you.
 >

-## Part 1: Why is Life360 Location Wrong?

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Q_69vX9wnRE?si=FtLxkpRhPORqcMeE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/BmegThMdrJE?si=rILo1FJb9DgnPljV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 1: Why is Life360 Location Wrong?

 ### Interference From Nearby Devices/Networks